Published: January 2023 | Report Code: 11864 | Available Format: PDF | Pages: 240

-The global autonomous mobile robots market was valued at USD 3,148 million in 2022, and the market size is predicted to reach USD 10,979 million by 2030, advancing at a CAGR of 16.90% during 2022–2030.
+The global autonomous mobile robots market is valued at USD 5.6 billion in 2024, and the market size is predicted to reach USD 10.9 billion by 2030, advancing at a CAGR of 11.8% during 2024–2030.
 The market is driven by the rising demand for the automation of factory operations and growing e-commerce industry.

 AMRs have witnessed rapid development in terms of capabilities, primarily driven by the advancements in technologies such as machine learning (ML) and artificial intelligence (AI).
 The need for the process automation of warehouses, hospitals, and hypermarkets has spurred the demand for AMRs, predominantly in China, Japan, and South Korea.
 Further, technological developments, such as the adoption of Industry 4.0, 5G wireless technology, and internet of things (IoT), are projected to proliferate the adoption of these machines globally.